Tomu98/Expense-Tracker-API/README.md

 ## Features

-- **Account management**: Users can register, login, update their username or delete their account.
+- **Account management:** Users can register, login, update their username or delete their account.
-- **Authentication with JWT**: The API is protected by JSON Web Tokens (JWT), only authenticated users can access their data and perform operations on the API.
+- **Authentication with JWT:** The API is protected by JSON Web Tokens (JWT), only authenticated users can access their data and perform operations on the API.
-- **Expense administration**: Users can create, read, update and delete their expenses.
+- **Expense administration:** Users can create, read, update and delete their expenses.
 Expenses can be filtered by dates and categories.
-- **Secure and Scalable Database**: The database used is PostgreSQL.
+- **Secure and Scalable Database:** The database I used is PostgreSQL.
 Sensitive settings, such as the database connection URL, are managed through an `.env` file, so users can easily switch databases if they prefer, by adjusting only the `DATABASE_URL` variable.
-- **Database Migrations**: Database schema is kept up to date through migrations managed with Alembic.
+- **Database Migrations:** Database schema is kept up to date through migrations managed with Alembic.
+- **Automated testing:** This project uses pytest to perform unit tests and check that everything works correctly.

 <br>